jessePfammatter/apneaDetector/README.md

 2. Added some menu settings for sleep detection, sigh detection, and display settings.
 3. Added an 'About' menu item pointing to the github repository and the software version number.
 4. Fixed plotting for human scored apneas in the eventInspector window.
-5. Fixed an issue where some apnea durations were not getting labeled propertly in the breath clustering window.
+5. Fixed an issue where some apnea durations were not getting labeled properly in the breath clustering window.

 # Update 8 08/01/19, version 0.8